material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-#### Making a start detail an avatar
+#### Making a graphic an avatar

-You can use the `mdc-list--avatar-list` modifier class to style the start detail elements as what
+You can use the `mdc-list--avatar-list` modifier class to style the graphic elements as what
 the spec calls "avatars" - large, circular details that lend themselves well to contact images,
 profile pictures, etc.